Music

 Here’s s a partial discography, poorly researched:

-- 2023, “The Weather on Your Side” 12″ single (precise release date unknown due to delays in vinyl production), will contain three songs from Airport Sparrows (Soft Launch Records)
+- 2023, “The Weather on Your Side” 12″ single, contains three songs from Airport Sparrows (Soft Launch Records)

 - 2022, Airport Sparrows (to be released in September), CD, digital (Soft Launch Records)